 When Should I Sell My Bitcoin?

 If you can afford to risk bitcoin’s volatility, this will likely be of less concern to you.
-Still, if you are worried about the best time to sell bitcoin, perhaps you should spend a little bit of time evaluating your investment and personal finance strategies to ensure you are comfortable with your current positions.
+Still, if you are worried about the best time to sell bitcoin, perhaps you should spend a little time evaluating your investment and personal finance strategies to ensure you are comfortable with your current positions.

 Is Now a Good Time to Buy Bitcoin?

 The internet is rife with people offering unlicensed financial advice.
 You rarely know the actual experience behind the opinions someone is offering you online (no matter what history they claim to have).
 The best way to decide if it’s the right time to buy bitcoin for you is to look at the history of bitcoin and then develop your sentiment based on current and past events.
 Do you expect regulations to be fair in terms of bitcoin in the future?
-Do you think that more people will begin using bitcoin as time goes on?
+Do you think more people will begin using bitcoin as time goes on?
 If the answer is yes to these and other similar questions, then perhaps now is a great time to buy bitcoin, but always do your research and decide for yourself.

 How Do I Use a Bitcoin ATM?